-Support Us Our appeals Save Birnam Oak Donate Fundraise The 500 year old Birnam Oak, the last fragment of Birnam Wood made famous by Shakespeare’s Macbeth, needs our help if it is to live for hundreds of years more.
-The Problem The ancient tree’s trunk is hollow, however, as its long branches are still growing, without remedial action the significant strain they were exerting could have caused the trunk to split in half.
-We have already carried out urgent tree surgery to stabilise the tree but more work is needed.
-The Solution The second phase of work to address longer term problems with the tree includes replacing the branch props which are starting to rot; relieving soil compaction around the tree's roots; and protecting it from soil erosion caused by the nearby River Tay flooding.
-We need £100,000 to do this work.
-You can contribute to this by donating using the button at the top of this page or by fundraising to save this special and unique tree. £10,000 raised means we can get the emergency work on the trees done - ACHIEVED £20,000 raised means we can also get a structural engineer to design the new tree props £40,000 raised means we can also replace the tree props £80,000 raised means we can also sort out the soil compaction and flooding problems around the tree £100,000 raised means we can put in new landscaping and signage so everyone can enjoy this amazing tree Why do we need so much money to sort out the flooding problem?
-Watch a video of what Storm Desmond did to the Birnam Oak Thank you to the lovely Cameron Cormack for the use of his photography and the lovely Jessie Mac's Hostel in Dunkeld for the use of their video in this campaign.
+Appeals Save the Birnam Oak Donate Fundraise Background The 500-year-old Birnam Oak is the last fragment of Birnam Wood made famous in Shakespeare’s Macbeth and needs our help if it is to live for hundreds of years more.
+The Problem The ancient tree’s trunk is hollow, and its long branches are still growing.
+We have already carried out urgent tree surgery to stabilise the tree and save it from splitting in half, but more work is needed.
+The Solution The second phase of work to address long-term problems with the tree includes: replacing the branch props which are starting to rot relieving soil compaction around the tree's roots protecting it from soil erosion caused by the nearby River Tay flooding.
+Watch what Storm Desmond did to the Birnam Oak and why it needs help How much money is needed to save this ancient tree £10,000 means we can get the emergency work on the trees done - ACHIEVED £20,000 means we can also get a structural engineer to design the new tree props £40,000 means we can also replace the tree props £80,000 means we can also sort out the soil compaction and flooding problems around the tree £100,000 means we can put in new landscaping and signage so everyone can enjoy this amazing tree - Thank you for helping us save the Birnam Oak! - Thank you to the lovely Cameron Cormack for the use of his photography and the lovely Jessie Mac's Hostel in Dunkeld for the use of their video in this campaign.